M Idioms

 make an issue of (something)

-Our supervisor often tries to make an issue of events that are not important at all.
+Our supervisor often tries to make an issue of something that is not important at all.

 make allowances for (someone or something)

-- allow extra time for someone or something, make excuses for someone or something
+- to allow extra time for someone or something, to make excuses for someone or something

-We had to make allowances for the fact that the new employee was very slow.
+We must make allowances for the fact that the new employee is very slow.

 make amends for (something)

-- do something to compensate for an error/injury/loss
+- to do something to compensate for an error or injury or loss

-I was forced to do some extra work to make amends for my mistake of last week.
+I had to do some extra work to make amends for my mistake of last week.

 make arrangements for (someone or something)